 Students should enter patient encounter data into the Encounter Tracking System (ETS) daily.

-A minimum of 60 inpatient hospital encounters is required.
-Students will record at least one (1) hospital admission and one (1) hospital discharge as a visit type in the inpatient setting.
+- A minimum of sixty (60) inpatient hospital encounters is required. - Students will record at least one (1) Hospital Admission and one (1) Hospital Discharge as a visit type with "Inpatient Hospital" selected as the location of service. - There are no required procedures in this sub-internship.

 Students who have difficulty seeing a patient within a problem or procedure category should notify their Clerkship Director with sufficient time to enable remedial action.
-The problems and/or procedures marked with an asterisk\ must be completed in the clinical setting and require direct patient contact.
+The problems and/or procedures marked with an asterisk must be completed in the clinical setting and requires direct patient contact.
 The remaining conditions should be seen in the clinical setting but may be fulfilled by alternate educational activities as determined by the Education Director.